 I'm not really a sweet drink kinda gal, so I often skip the sweetener altogether when I make an Iced London Fog, and I never miss it.

-If you want to make a dairy-free iced latte, opt for your favourite plant-based milk.
-The creamier the better since it will be watered down with tea and ice, so something like Oatly Barista Edition would be perfect for this recipe.
+If you want to make a dairy-free iced latte, opt for your favorite plant-based milk.
+The creamier the better, since it will be watered down with tea and ice.

 Other drink recipes you might enjoy: